filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 #### Combining datasets and DAOs to make a DataDAO

+Building a DataDAO is now possible with the FVM.
 If you have datasets through a Dataverse, you can build on their value by fueling the DAO's need for data.
-You can then use dataverses to incentivize further value creation through data processing.
+You can then use a dataverse to incentivize further value creation through data processing.

+With the FVM, you can write smart contracts to request computation services such as:

+- Validation: Verifying that transactions are legal, not double-spends or malicious.
+- Transformations: Processing data goes before the storage provider stores them.
+See [Data Representation](https://spec.filecoin.io/#section-systems.filecoin_files.piece.data-representation).
+- Extraction: Getting the data from a source system for further use.
+- Joining different datasets
+- Machine learning: Using data to predict outcomes

+...and more.

+When you chain these processes together, you augment the value of the datasets iteratively and bring business intelligence and value to them.

+You'll be able to incentivize the execution all the way to the end and certify that the resulting storage state and the computation output are verifiably correct.

-See [Data DAO: enable a collective-owned dataset economy: Merging decentralised governance and incentive mechanism into a permissionless data marketplace!](https://devpost.com/software/data-dao), First Prize winner of the Ocean Protocol Data Economy Challenge - Datatokens:
+For an example of DataDAO that won First Prize before they even had the elegance of the FVM, see [Data DAO: enable a collective-owned dataset economy: Merging decentralised governance and incentive mechanism into a permissionless data marketplace!](https://devpost.com/software/data-dao), First Prize winner of the Ocean Protocol Data Economy Challenge - Datatokens.

-"DataDAO utility is similar to the narrative of an AMM (automated market making, like uniswap, bancor, balancer etc…) for liquidity pooling - the value of each isolated individual liquidity is not valuable in it’s own, but the ability of them to pool together unlock a tremendous amount of value in the form of large token exchange liquidity pools.
+"...the ability ... to pool together and unlock a tremendous amount of value in the form of large token exchange liquidity pools.
 Same applies for DataDAO, instead of Capital → Data. - the pooling of fragmented data together can create a valuable dataset."

-Building a DataDAO is now more elegantly possible with the FVM.

 ### Replication workers

-If clients today want to replicate a piece of data with N providers, they have to perform the data transfer to each provider.
+If clients today want to replicate a piece of data with N number of providers, they have to perform the data transfer to each node, n number of times.

-With smart contracts on the FVM, you can automatically replicate data across providers in the Filecoin network to incentivized replication actors without client involvement.
+With the FVM, you can write Actors (Filecoin's version of smart contracts) that ensure replication of data across the network to N number of providers.
+You can automatically replicate data across providers without client involvement.

 The smart contracts would obey a user-defined policy with specifications like region, latency, price, or other characteristics.

 ### Layer 2: data layer commitments